-The Site lies at an elevation of approximately 5 m above Ordnance Datum (m AOD) according to Ireland Grid Reference.
-The elevation falls towards the west end of the cable run.
+The Site lies at an elevation of approximately 9 m above Ordnance Datum (m AOD) according to Ireland Grid Reference.

 5.1.3 Current Surrounding Land Use

 A summary of land use surrounding the leak location is provided is Table 4.